Find over 1831 specialty cheeses from 74 countries in the world's greatest cheese resource

 • Vegetarian: no

-Mahon, named after the port of Mahon on the Minorca island, Spain, is a cow's milk cheese, produced by various dairies.
-Mahon is soft to hard cheese with buttery, sharp, salty in taste.
-During maturation the cheese is hand rubbed with butter / paprika or oil.
-Mahon is sold at different ages ranging from 2 months to 10 months.
+Mahon, named after the port of Mahón on the Minorca island, Spain, is a cow's milk cheese produced by various dairies.
+Mahón is soft to hard cheese with a buttery, salty and sharp taste.
+During maturation, the cheese is hand rubbed with butter/paprika or oil.
+Mahón is sold at different ages ranging from 2 months to 10 months.

-Artesano Mahon / Artisanal Mahon, made using raw milk is aged for 2 to 3 months that is superior in flavour than the aged version.
-The texture is close, dense with occasional hole throughout the paste which is ivory in colour.
+Artesano Mahón (Artisanal Mahón or Maó artesà or Mahón artesano) is aged for 2 to 3 months that is superior in flavour than the aged version.
+The texture is close and dense, with occasional holes throughout the paste, which is ivory in colour.

 Contact Us